rollasoul/med_names/README.md

 - edit python script to change IP address (change line 11 "server address" to the one of your server)

   vi client_script.py

+- edit processing script to change directory of med_names1.txt file with the list of names to the location it will be           downloaded to from server (by default in the /home/pi/ folder)

+  vi mednames.pde

 - run python script